Shlomo Goren

-Goren served in the IDF during three wars, wrote several award-winning books on Jewish law, and was appointed Chief Rabbi of Tel Aviv in 1968.
+While serving in the IDF, Goren fought in three of the Arab–Israeli wars, and wrote several award-winning books on halakha.

-Childhood
+Early life and education

-Goren was born in Zambrów, Poland to Abraham and Haya Tzipora Goronczik.
-The family immigrated to the British Mandate of Palestine in 1925.
-The family was among the founders of Kfar Hasidim, a village of religious Jews near Haifa where Goren grew up.
+Goren was born into an Orthodox Ashkenazi Jewish family in the town of Zambrów, Poland.
+His parents, Avraham Goronczik and Haya Tzipora, emigrated in 1925 to join the Yishuv in what was then the British Mandate for Palestine.
+His family was among the founders of Kfar Hasidim, an Orthodox Jewish village located near the city of Haifa, where Goren grew up.

-Education

-As a young boy he was sent to Jerusalem to study at the Etz Chaim yeshiva.
-Later he became the youngest student to enter the prestigious Hebron yeshiva in Jerusalem at age 12, where he was identified as a prodigy.
-His first book, dealing with Temple sacrifices, was published when he was 17 years old.
-He received rabbinic ordination at age 17.
+As a young boy, he was sent to Jerusalem to study at the Etz Chaim Yeshiva.
+Later, when he was 12, he became the youngest student to enter the Hebron Yeshiva, where he was identified as a Judaic prodigy.
+His first book, dealing with korbanot (ritual sacrifices) at the former Temple in Jerusalem, was published when he was 17.
+At the same age, he received rabbinic ordination.

-Goren studied philosophy, mathematics and classics at the Hebrew University from 1940 until 1944.
+From 1940 until 1944, Goren was enrolled at the Hebrew University of Jerusalem, where he studied philosophy, mathematics, and classics.